-- Shortcrust pastry 1, homemade or bought, to cover a 9" pie dish, rolled out
+- Shortcrust pastry 1, homemade or bought, to cover a 9

 - Apples 3 lbs. peeled, cored and cut into slices • 45 kcal